General Categorial Geometry and Algebraic Topology: Category Theory and Clifford 3D Algebra

-Note that the vector basis $B$ is not orthogonal: for example $e_2\cdot e_5 =e_5\cdot e_2= 0$ so that $e_5$ is orthogonal to $e_5$, while $e_2\cdot e_4 = \|e_2\|\times \|e_4\| = 1\times 1 =1$ so that $e_2$ is not orthogonal to $e_4$.\\ $\square$ \end{example} We recall that \emph{nonassociative ring} is an algebraic structure that satisfies all of the ring axioms except the associative property and the existence of a multiplicative identity.
+We recall that \emph{nonassociative ring} is an algebraic structure that satisfies all of the ring axioms except the (full) associative property and the existence of a multiplicative identity.
 A notable example is a Lie algebra.
-By considering the (partial) additive noncommunicative operation $\oplus$ and noncommutative multiplicative operation $\cdot$ (inner product of vectors), we can represent the algebraic structure $(V,\oplus,\cdot)$ of the Cat-vector space $V$ by the following \emph{generalization} of the nonassociative ring (with a subset of axioms of the nonassociative ring): \begin{definition} The algebraic structure $(V,\oplus,\cdot)$ of the Cat-vector space $V$ is a noncommutative nonassociative ring, where the multiplication left-and right- distributions do not hold.
-So, we have only the following subset of axioms of the nonassociative ring: \begin{enumerate} \item $(V,\oplus)$ is a partial (from (\ref{eq:Comp-vectors})) noncommutative monoid with identity element $0$ (called zero), such that:\\ $(a\oplus b)\oplus c =a\oplus (b\oplus c)$, ~~if $~a\oplus b~$ and $~b\oplus c~$ are defined w.r.t (\ref{eq:Comp-vectors});\\ $0\oplus a = 0$;\\ $a\oplus 0 =0$. \item Multiplication is noncommutative, such that:\\ $0\cdot a =0$,\\ $a\cdot 0 = 0$. \end{enumerate} \end{definition} It is easy to verify that this definition is correct.
+By considering the (partial) additive communicative operation $\oplus$ and (partial) commutative multiplicative operation $\cdot$ (inner product of vectors), we can represent the algebraic structure $(V,\oplus,\cdot)$ of the Cat-arrows space $V$ by the following \emph{generalization} of the nonassociative ring (with a subset of axioms of the nonassociative ring): \begin{definition} The algebraic structure $(V,\oplus,\cdot)$ of the Cat-arrows space $V$ is a commutative nonassociative ring, So, we have only the following subset of axioms of the nonassociative ring: \begin{enumerate} \item $(V,\oplus)$ is a partial (from (\ref{eq:Comp-vectors})) commutative monoid with identity element $\textbf{0}$ (called zero), such that:\\ $(a\oplus b)\oplus c =a\oplus (b\oplus c)$, ~~if $~a\oplus b~$ and $~b\oplus c~$ are well defined vectors w.r.t (\ref{eq:Comp-vectors});\\ $\textbf{0}\oplus a = a$;\\ $a\oplus \textbf{0} =a$. \item Multiplication is commutative, such that:\\ $\textbf{0}\cdot a =0$,\\ $a\cdot \textbf{0} = 0$. \end{enumerate} \end{definition} It is easy to verify that this definition is correct.